jpwalters/OpenVBX-Plugin-SMS-Conversation/README.md

 ## Usage

 Once installed, SMS Conversations will appear in the OpenVBX sidebar under a new heading entilted SMS.
-Be sure to configure a flow that allows SMS message to be added to the OpenVBX inbox.
+Be sure to configure a flow that allows SMS messages to be added to the OpenVBX inbox.
 Once you can see sms messages in OpenVBX's inbox you'll be able to see conversations in the plugin.

 ## Reporting Problems